Docs Evidence, Boundary

 2. The title register and title plan are the obvious documents to form the starting point of any investigation of the boundaries of registered land.

-A title plan gives a good general overview of the boundary and its surroundings but it should not be be used as evidence of the exact position of the boundary.
+A title plan (the illustration above shows the header panel of a modern title plan) gives a good general overview of the boundary and its surroundings but it should not be be used as evidence of the exact position of the boundary.
 Don't forget that the title plan shows only the general position of the boundary.
 Refer to the Title Plans page.

-The title register is a potentially more interesting document, particularly the title register for a neighbour's property (remember, Land Registry maintains a public record and will supply anyone with the register and plan for any title in England and Wales - refer to Registers of Scotland if the property in question is north of the border).
+The title register (the illustration above shows the header panel of a modern title register) is a potentially more interesting document, particularly the title register for a neighbour's property (remember, Land Registry maintains a public record and will supply anyone with the register and plan for any title in England and Wales - refer to Registers of Scotland if the property in question is north of the border).

 5. Sellers Property Information Form.
 This is the form the vendor prepares in response to questions from the purchaser's conveyancing solicitor.
 If the conveyance deed gives no information regarding ownership of the features on a particular boundary (or right of way or some other facet of the land), then it is possible that the vendor's statements on this form will clarify matters.